Kimcheolhui/SmartX-Mini/SmartX-Mini-2025 Collection/Experiment/Lab-2. InterConnect/Lab#2_InterConnect_v2R10_Eng.md

 Once the package installation is complete, <U>**return to the NUC**</U>.
 Ensure that the <U>**Pi remains powered on**</U>, as you will access it via SSH from the NUC.

+> [!note]
+>
-> 📰 Note: Resolving Certificate verification failed: The certificate is NOT Trusted error
+> Topic: Resolving Certificate verification failed: The certificate is NOT Trusted error
 >
 > If you encounter certificate verification errors while installing packages due to a repository issue, you need to switch to another APT repository.
 >